Application Overview

 *Unsolicited material will not be used for review.

-Your application will include essays addressing three topics.
+Your application will include essays addressing the topic(s) listed below.
 Responses may be as long or as short as you feel necessary.
-(Please compile your responses into a single document, but keep them as separate essays.)
+(Please compile your responses into a single document but keep them as separate essays.)

 Standardized test scores are not required for admission to the online Master of Science in Applied Geosciences.
 However, you may choose to submit standardized test scores, such as the Graduate Record Exam (GRE), in support of your application.
 Request that your scores report for the GRE test be forwarded to the College of Liberal and Professional Studies, using ETS institutional code 2986.